kubewarden/docs/docs/writing-policies/go/02-scaffold.md

       image: nginx:latest
 ```

-The policy's settings can also be used to force a label to be specified, regardless of content:
+You can use the policy's settings to force using a label specification, regardless of content:

 ```yaml
 constrained_labels: